tdilauro/Simplified-wiki/OPDS-Directory-Registration-Protocol.md

 The registration document you get back will have your new `shared_secret`.

 There's no need to provide your shared secret unless you want it changed.
-For normal re-registration, the fact that you control the OPDS server is sufficient to cause an update.
-Someone else can forge a re-registration request for your OPDS server, but since you control the documents served from that server, nobody can make your directory entry contradict the information published by your server.
+This means that someone else can forge a re-registration request for your OPDS server, but since you control the documents served from that server, nobody can make your directory entry contradict the information published by your server.

 # Removing your registration